AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Method

 Here, $\mathbb{H}$ denotes the search history, starting from $\mathbb{S}$, facilitating a dynamic exploration of model weaknesses.
 Importantly, the role of the Assessor is integral to refining the evaluation process to become thorough and model-specific.
 As the assessment progresses, the Assessor critically analyzes instances where the target model underperforms (indicated by low scores), identifying new potential weaknesses, $k_{new}$, expressed as:

-This insight leads to dynamic refinement of the taxonomy by the Examiner, ensuring that our framework stays relevant and effective at discovering new deficiencies.
+This insight leads to the Examiner's dynamic refinement of the taxonomy, ensuring that our framework stays relevant and effective at discovering new deficiencies.
 The cyclical interaction among the Examiner, Questioner, and Assessor realizes a continuous improvement loop, making our testing framework not only comprehensive but also sensitive to the evolving capabilities of different LLMs.
 Detailed descriptions of tasks and prompts in our framework are provided in Appendix \ref{appendix: task description} and Appendix \ref{appendix: detailed prompt}.

 \hide{